MashMB/1pass/README.md

 5. Replace running binary.
 6. Clean cache (temporary files and directories).

+**IMPORTANT**: updates are in real life `testing` stage, it works fine in test environment but practice shows that this type of operations needs to be tested on multiple devices

 ## Usage

 1Pass is a command line tool, so usage is limited to command variations.
 First of all type: